-1.5.
-Distance to facilities/services
+4.4 Distance to facilities/services

 Walking distance to basic services can be considered an indicator of both provision and coverage of such services and the remoteness of households' dwellings.
-The basic services were categorised into Food Market/Shop, Primary School, Secondary School, and Health Centre.
+The basic services were categorised into Food Market/ Shop, Primary School, Secondary School, and Health Centre.

-Figure 4.10 shows the mean walking distance to primary school by district.
-It shows that Ngoma is classified among districts with an upper mean walking distance to a primary school (within the interval 21.6 to 28 minutes).
+The map presented in Figure 4.10 shows the mean walking distance to primary school by district.
+It shows that Rubavu is ranked third among all districts whose mean walking distance to a primary school is relatively small (16.5-21.6 minutes).

-The mean walking distance to a primary school in Ngoma district is 24.4 minutes and 30.6% of households are between 30 and 59 minutes from a primary school.
-The walking distance in Ngoma district is less than the mean distance in rural areas, which is 28.6 minutes, as well as less than the national average (27.2 minutes).
+The mean walking distance to primary school in Rubavu district is 19.9 minutes and only 19.5% of households are between 30 and 59 minutes of a primary school.

+The mean walking distance to a primary school is 28.6 minutes in rural areas, while it is 27.2 minutes at national level.